A11

 Steps:

 • 1.
-Verify call for heat: Check that the thermostat or building management system is actually calling for heat and set above room temperature.
+Verify call for heat: Check that the thermostat or building management system is actually calling for heat and is set above room temperature.

 • 2.
 Inspect low-voltage wiring: Open the Raypak control panel and locate the thermostat or call-for-heat terminals.
 Ensure wires are firmly attached and not corroded or broken.